Kharkiv Reels From Russian Strikes As NATO Chief Warns Of Rough Winter Ahead

 Residents assess the aftermath of a Russian drone strike in the city of Chornomorsk in Ukraine's southern Odesa region on October 8.

-A Russian strike on an industrial plant in Ukraine's second-largest city, Kharkiv, has wounded at least 21 people, local officials reported on October 8, as Moscow continued its relentless attacks on Ukrainian infrastructure and civilian targets.
+A Russian strike on an industrial plant in Ukraine's second-largest city, Kharkiv, killed at least two people and injured more than 30, local officials reported on October 8, as NATO's new chief warned that Ukraine could be facing its roughest winter since Moscow launched its full-scale invasion in February 2022.

 Live Briefing: Russia's Invasion Of Ukraine

-Kharkiv Mayor Ihor Terekhov said on his Telegram channel that the search was continuing for two people, who may have remained under the rubble.
+Kharkiv Mayor Ihor Terekhov said on his Telegram channel that the search was continuing for people who may have remained under the rubble.

-Regional Governor Oleh Synyehubov said three of the wounded are in serious condition in hospital following the strike, which Russian military bloggers said was carried out by an Iskander missile, while Ukrainian officials said that the city was targeted by several strikes.
+Russian military bloggers said the attack was carried out by an Iskander missile, while Ukrainian officials said the city was targeted by several strikes.

 The Ukrainian Air Force said Russia used two Iskander missiles and 19 drones in an attack on the southern Odesa region, but its air defense systems shot down 18 of the Russian drones early on October 8.